 Current Collections & Offerings

 As of mid-2022, there are five distinct services and product offerings:

 - American Artisan Series – As seen in this article

 - Railroad Edition – Made from vintage railroad grade movements

 - Military Edition – Expected in November 2022; will use antique US Army pocket watches & benefit Veterans Watchmaker Initiative

 - Convert Your Watch – Exactly what it says

-Overall, it’s a pretty stellar lineup from such a young brand, and of most interest to me going forward is the development of the U.S.-made watches at an affordable price point.
-But for now we can jump into what got them on the map: the American Artisan series.
+Overall, it’s a pretty stellar lineup from such a young brand.
+Going forward, I am most interested in the development of U.S.-made watches at an affordable price point.
+But for now, we can jump into what got them on the map: the American Artisan series.

-This series offers watches from a number of manufacturers, including but not limited to:
+This series offers watches from a number of vintage pocketwatch manufacturers, including but not limited to: